TeamRizu/outfox-wikijs/dev/mode-support/sm-support.md

 - beat: The beat this BGCHANGE occurs on.
 Can be negative to start before the first beat.
 - file_or_folder: The relative path to the file to use for the BGCHANGE.
 Lua files are allowed.
 If a folder is given, it looks for "default.lua".
 - update_rate: The update rate of the BGCHANGE.
 - crossfade: set to 1 if using a crossfade.
-Overriden by Effect.
+Overridden by Effect.
 - stretchrewind: set to 1 if using stretchrewind.
-Overriden by Effect.
+Overridden by Effect.
 - stretchnoloop: set to 1 if using stretchnoloop.
-Overriden by Effect.
+Overridden by Effect.
 - Effect: What BackgroundEffect to use.
 - File2: The second file to load for this BGCHANGE.
 - Transition: How the background transitions to this.
-- Color1/Color2: Formatted as `red^green^blue^alpha`, with the values being from 1 to 0, Passed to the BackgroundEffect with the LuaThreadVaraible "Color1"/"Color2" in web hexadecimal format as a string.
+- Color1/Color2: Formatted as `red^green^blue^alpha`, with the values being from 1 to 0, Passed to the BackgroundEffect with the LuaThreadVariable "Color1"/"Color2" in web hexadecimal format as a string.
 Alpha is optional.

 Often, a last entry with "-nosongbg-" as the file is placed so the song's starting background doesn't show up at the end.